dagargo/overwitch/README.md

 With all this configuration I get no JACK xruns with 64 frames buffer (2 periods) and occasional xruns with 32 frames buffer (3 periods) with network enabled and under normal usage conditions.

 Although you can run Overwitch with verbose output this is **not recommended** unless you are debugging the application.

-### Tweaking the buffer size

-For devices allowinmg sample transfers, the PipeWire property `default.clock.quantum-limit` needs to be set to `16384` as some SysEx messages are longer than the default `8192` value.

 ## Adding devices